HTML 5 introduces new elements for representing them.

 Video and Audio

-The simplest way to embed a video is to use a video
+The simplest way to embed a video is to use a video element and

 allow the browser to provide a default user interface.
 The controls